Daniel P. Sheehan

 Since 2006, Daniel Sheehan has served as the lead attorney and general counsel for the Lakota People’s Law Project (LPLP).
 Much of LPLP’s work has been in South Dakota to stop violations of the Indian Child Welfare Act (ICWA) and rescue Lakota children from an abusive state care system.

 In 2016, LPLP began organizing around the Dakota Access Pipeline.
 Our Lakota staff were on the ground at Oceti Sakowin camp from its inception in April 2016 to the final days in February, 2017.
-Daniel then represented Chase Iron Eyes who faced felony incitement to riot charges related to the #NoDAPL movement.
-The felony charges were dropped, preventing the use of both necessity and treaty defenses in the case.
+Daniel represented Chase Iron Eyes who faced felony charges related to the #NoDAPL movement.
+Although Chase’s case did not go to trial, we are building an online archive to make public the strategy and details of our necessity and treaty defenses.
+To learn more about the work of Lakota People’s Law Project, visit lakotalaw.org

 Daniel Sheehan’s Memoir Published by Counterpoint Press